Tara River Canyon: Water sports

 The canyon is part of the Tara River rafting route.
 The one-day rafting route runs from Brstnovica to Sćepan Polje.
-It is 18 km miles long.
+It is 14 km miles long.
 This part of the canyon has the steepest drop in elevation.
-It includes 21 out of 50 rapids in that part of the Tara.
+It includes 22 out of 55 rapids in that part of the Tara.
 The rapids are Brstanovići, Pećine, Celije and Vjernovički.
-The longer rafting route covers 100 km.
+The longer rafting route covers 60 km.
 The route begins with the waterfalls of Ljutica and passes under the 541 feet high monumental bridge.
 Next is the old Roman road and the Lever Tara.
-"Funjički Bukovi" and "Bijele Ploče" rapids are followed by "Nisovo Vrelo", the deepest part of the canyon.
+"Funjički Bukovi" and "Bijele Ploče" rapids are followed by "Nisovo Vrelo", the deepest part of the canyon is under Obzir Location.
+It is best visible at Bailovica Sige waterfalls.
 Further is the bottom of Curevac mountain that reaches 1650 m.

 In 2005 and 2009, the European Championships in Rafting were held in Bosnia and Herzegovina on the Vrbas and Tara rivers.